sap-tutorials/Tutorials/tutorials/abap-extensibility-cbo-logic/abap-extensibility-cbo-logic.md

       - Factors and Percentages must be > 0
       - Percentages must be < 100
       - LowBonusAssignmentFactor must be < HighBonusAssignmentFactor
-      - Empoyee ID must be set
+      - Employee ID must be set

 ```abap
 * consistency error message START